courseworks/AUT_BP_2024_Fall_HW2/README.md

 #### Description

 Write a program that takes a positive integer `n` as input and prints a symmetric rhombus pattern made of asterisks (`*`).
-The rhombus will have a maximum width of `n` stars at its center and a total height of `2n - 1` rows.
+The rhombus will have a maximum width of `2n - 1` stars at its center and a total height of `2n - 1` rows.
 The pattern should be well-formatted and aligned so that the rhombus shape appears centered.

 The program should:

 1. Prompt the user to enter a positive integer `n`.
 2. Print a rhombus pattern where:
     - The first row starts with `n - 1` spaces followed by 1 star.
-    - Each subsequent row increases by one star until the middle, reaching a width of `n` stars.
+    - Each subsequent row increases by one star until the middle, reaching a width of `2n - 1` stars.
     - After reaching the middle row, each following row decreases by one star until there’s only 1 star on the last row.

 #### Example of Input/Output